openebs-archive/openebs-docs/docs/configurepools.md

 openebs-provisioner-5dbd679f8c-pqphv          1/1       Running   0          4h
 openebs-snapshot-operator-66d89b9bcf-6dkj7    2/2       Running   0          4h

-In the above example output, name starts with `cstor-disk-\*` are the cStorStoragePool pods.
+In the above example output, name starts with `cstor-pool2-\*` are the cStorStoragePool pods.
 It must be in running state to provision cStor Volumes.

 **Note:** By default, OpenEBS cStorStoragePool pods will be running in `openebs` namespace.

+cStor provides storage scalability along with ease of deployment and usage. cStor can handle multiple disks with different size per Node and create different storage pools.
+You can use these storage pools to create cStor volumes which you can utilize to run your stateful applications.

 <br>